Suarez takes a bite out of life

-Afraid not.
 At the 2010 World Cup in South Africa, the hand of Suarez denied Ghana and Africa its first semifinal place when he thought he was the goalkeeper.
 Suarez palmed the ball off the goal line.
 He was red carded.
 Incredibly Ghana’s Asamoah Gyan skied the resultant penalty and the cretin Suarez was caught celebrating on the sidelines.
 Ghana went on to lose on penalties and millions of African hearts broke simultaneously.
 Oh, and Suarez said he’d do it again.

 But the rump chaser from Salto, Uruguay, didn’t stop there.
 In 2011 he added racism to his repertoire of miscreant behaviour.
 He racially abused Manchester United’s Patrice Evra and was banned for eight games.
 The suave Suarez insisted that what he said wasn’t racist, and refused to shake Evra’s hand when he returned from his ban.

 The depths of his charm know no end, because in 2011 he gave Fulham fans the middle finger.
 He was banned for one game, which was just a long weekend in Suarez’s world.

 A new year and one would expect the meat man to change his diet, but “no way Jose.
 No es tan!”
 In 2012 Suarez reacted to accusations by then Everton coach David Moyes of diving by celebrating his like this … faking a dive right in front of the Everton bench.
 Told you he was a charmer.